 Because nursing students will need access to reliable transportation for clinical experiences, all students need to be familiar with the JBU policies regarding vehicle registration and campus parking.
-Please refer to the student handbook for further details." and link to https://www.jbu.edu/student-handbook/parking-traffic-regulations/
+Please refer to campus safety, parking and traffic website for further details.